hvpaiva/btree/README.md

 ## Roadmap

-- [ ] Make BTree instance of Monad
+- [ ] Make BTree instance of Monad if it makes sense.
-- [ ] Make BTree instance of Applicative
+- [ ] Make BTree instance of Applicative if it makes sense.